 These plans work like a 401(k) in that your savings can be invested in stock or bond mutual funds and any earnings grow tax-free.
-Educational expenses such as tuition, room and board, supplies and even computers can be paid using these funds.
-529 College Savings Plans are the most common type of plan and the money can be used at schools in any state.
+Educational expenses such as tuition, room and board, supplies, and even computers can be paid using these funds.
+529 College Savings Plans are the most common type of plan and the money can be used for schools in any state.
 Thinking about college overseas?
-529 College Savings Plan can be used with some international schools also.
+529 College Savings Plan can be used with some international schools as well.

 - 529 Prepaid Tuition Plans

 14 states have 529 Prepaid Tuition Plans (Oregon does not).
 With a prepaid tuition plan, you can prepay all or part of an in-state public college education.
 The benefit is that you can lock in tuition at today’s rates however, you must be sure that your child will be attending a public, in-state university for this to be a good option.